hitony7/WaitTimes/README.md

 5. Once your feature/fix is complete (with one or more commits), push it to a new remote branch: `git push -u origin feature/<new-feature-name>`

-6. Submit a pull request on Github for your remote branch to be merged into the remote master branch.
-Russell will review and approve for quality control.
+6. Submit a pull request on Github for your remote branch to be merged into the remote master branch with Russell (@rmcwhae) as the reviewer.
+Russell will review and merge the branch.

 ___